VATSALVARSHNEY108/B.O.I.-MARK-2/replit.md

 The AI Desktop Automation Controller is built with Python 3.11 and utilizes a modular architecture to ensure scalability and maintainability.

 ### UI/UX Decisions
-- **GUI Application (`gui_app.py`):** Features a modern dark-themed, tabbed interface, organizing over 50 functions across 10 categories including a dedicated AI Features tab.
-It includes quick-access buttons, a text input field, real-time color-coded output, status indicators, and comprehensive help documentation.
-Built with `tkinter`, it uses threading for non-blocking execution and is designed for graceful degradation in headless environments.
+- **GUI Application (`gui_app.py`):** Features a modern dark-themed, tabbed interface with enhanced visual design (Version 2.0.0 - JARVIS Edition).
+Organizing over 50 functions across 10 categories including a dedicated AI Features tab.
+The interface now includes:
+  - Larger 1400x900 window with improved spacing and modern Segoe UI fonts
+  - Live clock displaying real-time date and time in the header
+  - Card-based design with gradient effects and hover animations
+  - Quick-access buttons with smooth color transitions
+  - Real-time color-coded output console with enhanced readability
+  - JARVIS Mode toggle button for personality-driven interactions
+  - Proactive suggestion button for context-aware recommendations
+  - Enhanced status indicators and comprehensive help documentation
+  - Built with `tkinter`, uses threading for non-blocking execution
+  - Designed for graceful degradation in headless environments
+- **JARVIS AI Assistant (`jarvis_assistant.py`):** Intelligent AI companion inspired by Tony Stark's JARVIS, featuring:
+  - Sophisticated personality with British-inspired wit and charm
+  - Contextual awareness and conversation memory (last 10 exchanges)
+  - Time-aware greetings and proactive suggestions
+  - Professional acknowledgments using phrases like "At your service", "Certainly, Sir"
+  - Addresses user as "Sir" or "Boss" with polite, helpful tone
+  - Context-aware responses that understand command flow
+  - Proactive suggestions based on time of day and usage patterns
+  - Conversational error handling with helpful alternatives
+  - Toggle-able personality mode (ON/OFF) for standard or conversational responses
+  - Memory persistence for preferences and context across sessions
 - **CLI Interface (`main.py`):** Provides an interactive command-line alternative with user-friendly prompts.
 - **WhatsApp Desktop Integration:** Supports dual-mode operation for messaging via PyWhatKit or web-based fallback using WhatsApp Web URLs.